Coisotropic Hofer-Zehnder capacities and non-squeezing for relative embeddings: Abstract

 \section{Abstract}

-We introduce a notion of symplectic capacity relative to a coisotropic submanifold of a symplectic manifold, and we define a modification of the Hofer-Zehnder capacity and show it provides an example.
-As a corollary, we obtain a non-squeezing theorem for symplectic embeddings relative to coisotropic constraints.
+We introduce the notion of a symplectic capacity relative to a co\-isotropic submanifold of a symplectic manifold, and we construct two examples of such capacities through modifications of the Hofer-Zehnder capacity.
+As a consequence, we obtain a non-squeezing theorem for symplectic embeddings relative to co\-isotropic constraints and existence results for leafwise chords on energy surfaces.